Defense of Dignity

 Paperback | 9780268033262 | May 2013

 "A Defense of Dignity provides a skillful, informed, and clear philosophical analysis, from a natural law perspective, of a range of controversial, and sometimes complex, bioethical questions concerning the beginning and end of life.
 Few authors approach bioethics from a natural law perspective, and few do it as well as Christopher Kaczor.
-The book should be of interest not only to natural law philosophers and their students, but also to anyone interested in bioethics."—John Keown, Georgetown University
+The book should be of interest not only to natural law philosophers and their students, but also to anyone interested in bioethics." —John Keown, Kennedy Institute of Ethics, Georgetown University

 “Indispensable.
 Kaczor untangles the various meanings of human dignity to undertake a reexamination of the most serious and difficult issues in medical ethics.
 The book combines clarity with philosophical precision, faithfulness to Catholic teaching with a thorough engagement with critics." —J. Budziszewski, University of Texas at Austin

 “Although Kaczor’s Roman Catholic perspective on bioethical issues is undisguised, he writes in a nondogmatic style that acknowledges ambiguities and unresolved dilemmas.
 Thus, the book invites readers to critically examine important issues, whether or not he/she agrees with Kaczor’s philosophical analysis.” —Choice

 “Kaczor introduces the main viewpoints put forth by ethicists who contradict the Catholic stance on various bioethical issues . . . [and] does not avoid showing the complicated dimensions to many of the major issues here.” —Catholic Missourian